bcermak/SoundboardApp/README.md

-# GenreSoundboard app by Brandon Cermak
+# MoodSoundboard app by Brandon Cermak

-A simple application that allows users to click different genre-based images to produce sounds from that genre.
+A simple application that allows users to choose simple, mood-based tunes.